Keyboard shortcuts

 In this book, commands you should type in a terminal start with $.
 Do not type the $ itself; it is just the prompt.
 Lines without $ show the output of the previous command.
 PowerShell examples use > instead of $.

-Download the release archive, extract it, and you will find the infc binary:
+Download the release archive and extract the infc binary:

 $ tar xzf infc-linux-x64.tar.gz

-Download the zip archive and extract it.
-You will find the infc.exe binary.
+Download the zip archive and extract infc.exe.
 No additional libraries or dependencies are required.

 To verify the integrity of the downloaded package, check its SHA256 checksum.
 The checksum is listed on the GitHub Releases page.